Soul Man | Chords + Lyrics

 ||: G Gb7 G7 G C6/G G :||

-But that will only make sense if you’ve read the TAB (see further down this page).
+This version will make more sense once you’ve checked the TAB (further down this page).

-The chorus chords are similar but not the same as the intro, like this:
+The chorus chords are similar to the intro but with slight variations, like this:

 | G7 (I) | F (bVIIx) | G7 | G7 |